 It’s to-go/takeout. // Po-jahng ee-eh-yo or Tay-kow-shi-yay-oh. (포장 이예요.)

-If you found this post interesting, please pin it so that others can find it!
+If you found this post on coffee in Korea to be interesting, then please pin it so that others can find it!

-Most coffees are delivered to you on trays— likely because most people also order food and settle in for awhile.
-What’s your favorite coffee in your hometown?
+Most Korean coffee is delivered to you on trays— likely because most people also order food and settle in for awhile.
+What’s your favorite coffee drink in your hometown?